burlachenkok/burlachenkok.github.io/biography.md

 ---

 ### Bio
-I’m a PhD candidate supervised by Peter Richtárik, working on optimization theory and its applications in Machine Learning.
+I am a PhD candidate supervised by Peter Richtarik, working on optimization theory and its applications in Machine Learning.
-I got a Master’s degree in CS and Control Systems from Bauman Moscow State University in 2009.
+I got a Master's degree in CS and Control Systems from Bauman Moscow State University in 2009.
-After that worked at a number of companies, most recently as a Senior Developer at Yandex and NVidia and a Principal Engineer at Huawei.
+After that worked at a number of companies, most recently as a Senior Developer at Yandex and NVIDIA and a Principal Engineer at HUAWEI.

 ### Interests